Morten158/mdi/README.md

 # C# - Menu Driven Interface
-A library that has a Menu Driven Interface based approach, and can be used in a C# console application.
+A library that has a Menu Driven Interface based approach, and is intended for C# console applications.

 ## Requirements